SRayen/Trello-Clone-NextJS/README.md

 - Ability to create/delete a todo
 - Move (Drag and Drop) todos
 - Search for todos
-- Openai will summarize your tasks (you must insert a valid  OPENAI_API_KEY for this feature)
+- OpenAi will summarize your tasks (you must insert a valid  OPENAI_API_KEY for this feature)

 ## Tech stacks :